getStRiCtd/Digit-Recognition-Telerobot/README.md

 Number plate looks like this _//фотки_

 ## How it actually works?
-So, in our case the most obvious and the simplest way is to take part of image where number plate located and then sort it by regions of interest.
+So, in our case the most obvious and the simplest way is to take part of image where number plate located and then split it by regions of interest.
 <br>